nuuuwan/news_lk3_data/README.md

 A 51-year-old Public Health Inspector (PHI) has been shot dead at his residence in Pathiraja Mawatha, Elpitiya.

-Police said that the shooting had been carried out by an unidentified gunman who had arrived at the residence on a motorcycle and subsequently fled the scene.
+Police said that the shooting had been carried out at around 7.00 a.m. this morning (26) by two unidentified gunmen who had arrived at the residence on a motorcycle and subsequently fled the scene.

+The deceased has been identified as Roshan Kumara Vithanage, 51, who had been serving as the Public Health Inspector for the Karandeniya area.

 ◼️